socrates018/iot-project/raspberry1/README.md

+((((# NAME RASPBERRY A DEBUG FOLDER  because it is used as debug)))))
 # raspberry1

 This directory contains Python projects and examples for Raspberry Pi, focusing on MQTT, simple apps, and project templates.

 ## Structure
-- `class_examples/` - Educational Python scripts and exercises
-- `simple-app/` - Example simple application
-- `project/` - Project template or main project code
-- `test-mqtt-publish/` - MQTT publish example
+- `test-mqtt-publish/` - MQTT publish example to test functionality
-- `test-mqtt-subscribe/` - MQTT subscribe example
+- `test-mqtt-subscribe/` - MQTT subscribe example to test functionality

 # UDP to MQTT Gateway for ESP32 Sensor Nodes

-This directory contains scripts and configuration for bridging sensor data from multiple ESP32 devices (sent via UDP) to an MQTT broker, and onward to an InfluxDB database for storage and visualization.
+This directory contains scripts and configurations for bridging sensor data from multiple ESP32 devices (sent via UDP) to an MQTT broker, and onward to an InfluxDB database for storage.
 The setup is designed for use on a Raspberry Pi or similar Linux system.

 ## Overview